larryaasen/upgrader/README.md

 installed apps with this package will recognize and honor that value.

 This overrides any value supplied in the `minAppVersion` parameter.

+### Android
+Add this text to the bottom of the full description field in the Google Play Console under the main store listing.

+### iOS
+Add this text to the bottom of the description field in App Store Connect in the description field.

 ## Android Back Button